tanfwong/rfsoc_notes/_sources/ch6/opencl.md

 ## Memory Model
 * The OpenCL *memory model* describes how different memory resources in the system are connected to the various components in the OpenCl platform.
-The typial OpenCL memory model is shown in the following
+The OpenCL memory model is shown in the following
   figure:
   ```{figure} ../figs/opencl_memory.jpg
   ---